leafo/moonscript/README.md

 ## Running Tests

 Tests are written in MoonScript and use [Busted](http://olivinelabs.com/busted/).
-In order to run the tests you must have MoonScript installed.
+In order to run the tests you must have MoonScript and [Loadkit](https://github.com/leafo/loadkit) installed.

 To run tests, execute from the root directory: